raharrasy/RL2019-BaseCodes/Exercise4/WolfPHCAgent/README.md

 This function will be used to choose the actions that your agents will use when faced with a state.
 It should only return the action that should be taken by the agent at the current state.

 #### `toStateRepresentation(state)`
 You might want to use a different representation compared to the ones provided by the environment.
 This will provide a problem to the automarker.
 Therefore, you should implement a function that maps the raw state representation into the the state representation that you are using in your implementation.
 This function will receive a state and outputs it's value under the representations that you are using in your implementations.
+Additionally, this state representation **must be able to be used as keys of a python dictionary** since the marking tools will use this to check the correctness of your algorithm.

 #### `setState(state)`
 This function will be used to provide the agents you're controlling with the current state information.
 It will receive the state representation from the environment as an input.
 On the other hand, this does not need to output anything.